-After more than three decades on the front lines of state and national water law issues, Dean Couch is bringing his expertise and experience to the clients of GableGotwals.
-From complex litigation involving states, municipalities, tribes, federal agencies, companies and individuals to state/tribal compacts and property rights, Dean has played a role in some of this country’s most important water-related litigation.
+Dean Couch is of counsel in the Oklahoma City office of GableGotwals.
+After more than three decades on the front lines of state and national water law issues, Dean brings his expertise and experience to the Firm.
+From complex litigation involving states, municipalities, tribes, federal agencies, companies, and individuals to state/tribal compacts and property rights, Dean has played a role in some of this country’s most important water-related litigation.

-A respected expert on Water Law, Dean served for almost 30 years as the general counsel for the Oklahoma Water Resources Board, the state’s primary governing authority for most water matters.
-Dean helped guide the state through the legalities of issues such as riparian and appropriation doctrines, private property rights, state water quality standards, floodplain management and use of groundwater for oil/gas drilling and animal feeding operations.
-Dean has advised state leaders during negotiations of water compacts with state, tribal and federal governments.
+A respected expert on water law, Dean served for nearly 30 years as the general counsel for the Oklahoma Water Resources Board, the state’s primary governing authority for most water matters.
+He helped guide the state through the legalities of issues such as riparian and appropriation doctrines, private property rights, state water quality standards, floodplain management, and use of groundwater for oil/gas drilling and animal feeding operations.
+Dean has advised state leaders during negotiations of water compacts with state, tribal, and federal governments.

-Dean has drafted legislation relating to water quality and water quantity matters for state and federal approval.
-He has reviewed and opined on the compliance of more than $2 billion in municipal and rural water district bond issues for the state’s water and wastewater financial assistance program.
+He has drafted legislation relating to water quality and water quantity matters for state and federal approval, and reviewed and opined on the compliance of more than $2 billion in municipal and rural water district bond issues for the state’s water and wastewater financial assistance program.

-Dean received his J.D. from the University of Oklahoma College of Law in 1982 after serving one year as a judicial intern with the Oklahoma Supreme Court.
-Upon his graduation from law school, Dean served three years as a staff attorney with the Oklahoma Water Resources Board before being named as the agency’s general counsel.
-Dean’s work has been published in the American Bar Association’s Natural Resources, Energy and Environment Year-In-Review, Oklahoma Law Review, Oklahoma Environmental Law Handbook and the Rocky Mountain Mineral Law Foundation Water Law Newsletter.
+Dean served one year as a judicial intern with the Oklahoma Supreme Court.
+Upon his graduation from law school, he served three years as a staff attorney with the Oklahoma Water Resources Board before being named as the agency’s general counsel.
+Dean’s work has been published in the American Bar Association’s Natural Resources, Energy and Environment Year-In-Review, Oklahoma Law Review, Oklahoma Environmental Law Handbook, and the Rocky Mountain Mineral Law Foundation Water Law Newsletter.
 He has presented papers on various water-related legal issues at conferences across the region.
-Dean also taught Water Law at both The University of Oklahoma and The University of Tulsa law schools and has been featured as a guest lecturer on water issues at the Oklahoma City University School of Law.
+Dean also teaches water law at the University of Oklahoma College of Law and previously taught water law at The University of Tulsa College of Law.
+In addition, Dean is teaching an online water law course for non-lawyers in the Masters of Legal Studies (MLS) program through the University of Oklahoma College of Law and another online course for OU’s School of Civil Engineering and Environmental Science in the hydrology and water Security (HWS) program.
+He has been featured as a guest lecturer on water issues at the Oklahoma City University School of Law.